krkaufma/Electron-Diffraction-CNN/README.md

                          [-sm {shuffle,stratified-shuffle}] [-o OUTPUT]
                          manifest label_column

-Produce an EBSD data manifest file from a root directory.
+Split the data in the manifest file into test, train, and validation.

 positional arguments:
   manifest              path/to/manifest.csv